(j.w.w. Yuhi Kamio) Quotient toposes of discrete dynamical systems (Journal of Pure and Applied Algebra)

 This puzzle is motivated by the first question of Lawvere's open problems and gives a non-trivial example of the open problem.

-What makes this paper interesting is the relationship with other mathematical concepts, including monoid epimorphisms, lax epimorphismsm, LSC(the previous paper), and periodic behavior of states of discrete dynamical systems.
+What makes this paper interesting is the relationship with other mathematical concepts, including monoid epimorphisms, lax epimorphismsm, LSC (the previous paper), and periodic behavior of states of discrete dynamical systems.

-In this paper, we have introduced the notion of a local state classifier, which is defined as a colimit of all monomorphisms, (if it exists).
+This paper introduces my favorite notion, a local state classifier, which is defined as a colimit of all monomorphisms, (if it exists).

 This paper gives a solution to the first question of Lawvere's open problems!